Taeyelor/MySQL-Backup/README.md

 # MySQL-Backup
-MySQL backup bash script with scp to remote server
+MySQL backup bash script with scp to remote server and remove old backup files from local and remote server

 # Requirement
 - sshpass